If you have a question that we have not answered for you, please contact us for more information.

 What does eLearning involve?

-Essentially, the entire course is conducted through GAClearn – a virtual campus of the GAC Corporate Academy.
+Essentially, the entire course is conducted through GAClearn – a GAC Corporate Academy virtual campus.

 Participants access this through a computer with internet access.
-All course materials are available online and a course facilitator will post online feedback and also provide one-on-one support when required.
-You can join online forum discussions to discuss vital concepts and course ideas with your course participants.
+All course materials are available online, and a course facilitator will post online feedback and provide one-on-one support when required.
+You can join online forum discussions to discuss vital concepts and course ideas with other participants.

 Can anyone undertake eLearning?

-There are no particular skills required, but being comfortable with computer and Internet is an advantage.
+No particular skills are required, but being comfortable with computers and the Internet is an advantage.
 The following checklist may help determine your suitability for our online courses:

 • Your computer meets the basic technology requirements (check with your in-company IT support if in doubt)

-• You are able to use applications such as Microsoft Word, Excel and Powerpoint to produce assignments
+• You can use applications such as Microsoft Word, Excel, and PowerPoint to produce assignments

 • You can download and use files and software